interviewstreet/languages/README.md

 ## New language request for codechecker
 Create a pull request with following changes:
 1. Add necessary installation steps into attributes & recipes folder.
 	**NOTE:** i.
-Stick with stable release for all installation.
-We don't prefer nightly builds as image reverts can be time consuming
+Stick with stable releases for all installation.
+Nightly builds & unstable releases won't be accepted as server image reverts can be time consuming
 		ii.
-Make sure you also provide installation for necessary basic libraries and data-structures
+Make sure you also add installation steps for necessary basic libraries and data-structures

 2. Code to read 2 values from STDIN and write the sum of those two integers to STDOUT.
 [Refer](https://www.hackerrank.com/challenges/solve-me-first)
-3. Compile & Execution command for the above code
+3. Generic compilation & execution command for the language